Go Back Email Link

 QUICK PICKLED CARROTS

-• Combine vinegar, hot water, sugar and salt in a medium bowl, stirring until sugar is dissolved.
-Add carrots and massage through them through the mixture.
-Set aside for at least 15 minutes.
-Can be used straight away or refrigerated until required.
+• Combine the vinegar, hot water, sugar and salt in a bowl until the sugar dissolves.
+Stand for at least 15 minutes, or refrigerate until needed.

 SPRING ONION OIL

-• Place spring/green onions, ginger (if using), sugar, salt and pepper into a small heatproof bowl and mix to combine.
+• Place the sliced spring onions, ginger (if using), sugar, salt and pepper in a heatproof bowl.

-• Heat oil in a small saucepan or frying pan over high heat until smoking.
-Carefully pour the hot oil over the spring onion mixture.
-It will spit and bubble so be careful.
-Set aside and let cool.
+• Heat the oil in a small pan until just smoking.
+Carefully pour the hot oil over the spring onion mixture and stir to combine — it will bubble and spit, so take care.
+Let cool completely.
 Serve at room temperature.

 TO SERVE

-• Spread each roll with butter and drizzle with Kewpie.
-Sprinkle about 1-2 teaspoons of Maggi Seasoning over the cut sides of each roll.
+• Spread with butter and drizzle with Kewpie mayo.
+Sprinkle 1–2 teaspoons of Maggi Seasoning over the cut sides.

 Notes